kevinyma/p_v2/_projects/snake3d.md

 We rigged up a (susprisingly!) ergonomic controller with two joysticks on a breadboard.

 ![Alt](/img/snake3d/player.jpg)

-The project was demoed at the Ithaca Science Center April 2016.

 The formal report can be found <a href="https://drive.google.com/file/d/0B0yplDYU2H-pUjBubnFuNzRIN1k/view?usp=sharing">here</a>.